teklesmithlab/RaPTOR/README.md

 ## Licence

 CC BY 4.0 (`LICENSE`), covering the code, the dataset and the model weights alike.
-Use, adapt and redistribute freely, including commercially — the only condition is attribution.
-For academic use, citing the RaPTOR paper satisfies that.
+For academic use, please cite the RaPTOR paper.

 ---